-In connection with the offering, the underwriter may purchase and sell common units in the open market.
-These transactions may include short sales, syndicate covering transactions, and stabilizing transactions.
-Short sales involve sales of common units in excess of the number of common units to be purchased by the underwriter in the offering, which create a syndicate short position.
-"Covered" short sales are sales of common units made in an amount up to the number of common units represented by the underwriter's over-allotment option.
-In determining the source of common units to close out the covered syndicate short position, the underwriter will consider, among other things, the price of common units available for purchase in the open market as compared to the price at which it may purchase common units through the over-allotment option.
-Transactions to close out the covered syndicate short position involve either purchases of the common units in the open market after the distribution has been completed or the exercise of the over-allotment option.
-The underwriter may also make "naked" short sales of common units in excess of the over-allotment option.
-The underwriter must close out any naked short position by purchasing common units in the open market.
-A naked short position is more likely to be created if the underwriter is concerned that there may be downward pressure on the price of the common units in the open market after pricing that could adversely affect investors who purchase in the offering.
-Stabilizing transactions consist of bids for or purchases of common units in the open market while the offering is in progress.
+In connection with the offering, the underwriters may purchase and sell common units in the open market.
+These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
+Shorts sales involve the sale by the underwriters of a greater number of units than they are required to purchase in the offering.
+"Covered" short sales are sales made in an amount not greater than the underwriters' option to purchase additional units in the offering.
+The underwriters may close out any covered short position by either exercising their option to purchase additional units or purchasing units in the open market.
+In determining the source of units to close out the covered short position, the underwriters will consider, among other things, the price of units available for purchase in the open market as compared to the price at which they may purchase additional units pursuant to the option granted to them.
+"Naked" short sales are any sales in excess of such option.
+The underwriters must close out any naked short position by purchasing units in the open market.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the units in the open market after pricing that could adversely affect investors who purchase in this offering.
+Stabilizing transactions consist of various bids for or purchases of units made by the underwriters in the open market prior to the completion of the offering.